preamkumar123/git-github-demo/README.md

 # git-github-demo
-This is for tutorial purpose
+This is for tutorial purpose ok i got it